Paramount Recovery Centers offers same-day admissions. Call (888) 388-8660

 Start Fentanyl Addiction Treatment In Massachusetts Today

 The opioid epidemic has led to hundreds of thousands of people struggling with opioid addiction.
 Opioid overdose deaths have been steadily rising over the last several years, and fentanyl overdose is driving the rates even higher.
-But no matter how severe your problems with addiction may be, our fentanyl rehab center can help you achieve lasting recovery.
+But no matter how severe your problems with addiction may be, our fentanyl rehab center can help you achieve lasting recovery through our comprehensive outpatient programs and by assisting you in understanding your insurance coverage.

 Call the team at Paramount Recovery Centers today by dialing (978) 878-3677 or filling out our online contact form to hear more about our outpatient treatment options.